djmtype/twenty-something/src/content/page/guide.md

 From your code editor, open the *Twenty-Something* project.
 If using VS Code, optionally install the [*Front Matter*](https://frontmatter.codes) extension.

-Install the theme's Node dependencies using `npm i` (or favorite compiler).
+Install the theme's Node dependencies using `npm i` (or favorite runtime).

 Use your editor's global find/replace feature.